mkulesh/onpc/README.md

 <img src="https://github.com/mkulesh/onpc/blob/master/images/screenshots/phone_ns_6130_media_top_vert.png" align="center" height="800">

 For more screenshots, see directory images/screenshots.

-## Limitations
-Please note that the app does not support the music streaming from your phone to the network player or the receiver.
-Some network services like Spotify, Tidal, AirPlay are currently not yet tested and may not work.

 ## Documentation
 Documents from Onkyo describing the protocol, including lists of supported commands, are stored in this repository on in 'doc' directory.